 “ [At] Oxford, psychology is experimental psychology, a science, but to be honest I did not know much about it.
 We had to study physiology, which was completely alien to me.
 The essays were scientific writing – it was a very steep learning curve,” she said.

-Also challenging was reading journals articles and philosophy texts – as required by her course – in English, her second language.
+Also challenging was reading journal articles and philosophy texts – as required by her course – in English, her second language.

 But when she spoke to school students at the Croucher Science Week events, telling them about her unusual start, she urged them to embrace such challenges.
 “I told them, you can go different paths.
 You cannot stay in your comfort zone and when you step out of it you learn something new.”